Approved by vote of the CMB Faculty June 3, 2024

 Standards of Performance

-After completing three years in the MS program or six years in the PhD program, students must formulate a written plan for completion including a timeline that should be reviewed by the Program Academic Committee and their GAC.
+After completing 3 years in the MS program or 6 years in the PhD program, students must formulate a written plan for completion including a timeline that should be reviewed by the Program and their GAC.
 At any time after this point the CMB Director may call a meeting of the GAC to review the student’s progress and performance.
 This meeting and any subsequent meetings may be attended by the CMB Director or a member of the CMB Executive or Academic Committee.

-Any time that a student experiences an event or issue that impacts their ability to make progress on their degree for more than three months, they should notify the CMB Program Coordinator or Director as well as their advisor.
+Any time that a student experiences an event or issue that impacts their ability to make progress on their degree for more than 3 months, they should notify the CMB Program Manager or Director as well as their advisor.
 The information will be kept confidential but will allow the Program to intervene and provide support and guidance.

 Graduate Assistantships

-Students entering with support as a Graduate Teaching Assistant from the CMB Program receive a monthly stipend at least equivalent to either that recommended by the National Institutes of Health ($2068 per month in 2018) or the minimum stipend set by the Graduate School, whichever is higher.
-Stipend is base-funded and tuition is provided by the GTA/GSA Base Tuition Program.
-Alternative and subsequent support for graduate students are provided through diverse sources, including fellowships, research grants awarded to faculty members, and GTA-ships from various departments that utilize different guidelines.
-However, the goal of the CMB Program is that all students should receive a stipend of at least that recommended by the NIH, or the level set by the departmental program of their advisor if it is greater than the NIH stipend.
-The CMB stipend is currently set at $2111 per month.
+Students entering with support as a Graduate Teaching Assistant from the CMB Program receive a monthly stipend at least equivalent to either that provided to first year LIFE GTAs through the College of Natural Sciences ($2,471 per month in 2024) or the minimum stipend set by the Graduate School, whichever is higher.
+Stipend is base-funded, and tuition is provided by the GTA/GSA Base Tuition Program.
+Alternative and subsequent support for graduate students is provided through diverse sources, including fellowships, research grants awarded to faculty members, and GTAships from various departments that utilize different guidelines.
+However, the goal of the CMB Program is that all students should receive a stipend of at least that set for the LIFE GTAs, or the level set by the departmental program of their advisor if it is greater than the LIFE GTA stipend.
+Students appointed as assistants (GRA/GTA/GRA-PD) also receive a contribution to fees.
+In 2024/25 75% of fees will be covered and in subsequent years 100% of fees will be covered.

 • enrolled in CSU health insurance, and